Biorthogonal resource theory of genuine quantum superposition

-\textit{Axiom 2}. --- Total nonclassicality of quantum state \(\hat{\rho}\) with respect to the nonorthogonal basis \(\{|c_i\rangle\}\) is equivalent to its \textit{genuine quantum superposition}, which includes the inter-basis and intra-basis superpositions as two subsets.
+We introduce the term \textit{genuine quantum superposition} to denote the overall nonclassicality of quantum state \(\hat{\rho}\) with respect to the nonorthogonal basis \(\{|c_i\rangle\}\), which includes the inter-basis and intra-basis superpositions as two subsets.

-Before proceeding further, we need to elaborate on the interpretation of quantum indistinguishability as intra-basis superposition.
-Each basis state \(|c_i\rangle\) has an intrinsic superposition that prevents it from being perfectly distinguished from the other basis states.
-This is what results in the emergence of a residual superposition during the disintegration of state \(\hat{\rho}\) into the basis states using the POVM elements \(\{\hat{F}_i\}_{i=1}^{d+1}\).
-To illustrate it, we can consider two nonorthogonal states \(|c_\mu\rangle\) and \(|c_\nu\rangle\).
-The indistinguishability of these states is associated with the magnitude of overlap \(S_{\mu\nu} = \langle c_\mu|c_\nu \rangle\).
-When one of them is written as a superposition of its dual and the other state, the overlap appears in both amplitudes
+Before proceeding further, it is crucial to elucidate the interpretation of basis state indistinguishability within the context of intra-basis superposition.
+Each basis state \(|c_i\rangle\) inherently exhibits a superposition that precludes its perfect differentiation from other basis states.
+This is what results in the emergence of a residual superposition during the decomposition of state \(\hat{\rho}\) into the basis states using the POVM elements \(\{\hat{F}_i\}_{i=1}^{d+1}\) in Sec.~\ref{Sec::RTS::Phys}.
+To illustrate it, let us consider two nonorthogonal states \(|c_\mu\rangle\) and \(|c_\nu\rangle\).
+The indistinguishability of these states is associated with the magnitude of their overlap \(G_{\mu\nu} = \langle c_\mu|c_\nu \rangle\).
+When one of them is expressed as a superposition of the other state and its dual, the overlap manifests in both amplitudes as follows: